-While traditional global rankings focus mainly on 400-500 of the world’s research universities (only about 2-3% of the world’s higher education institutions), U-Multirank covers a far broader range including small specialised colleges, art and music academies, technical universities, agricultural universities, universities of applied sciences as well as comprehensive research universities and others.
+While traditional global rankings focus mainly on 400-500 of the world’s research universities (only about 2-3 per cent of the world’s higher education institutions), U-Multirank covers a far broader range including small, specialised colleges, art and music academies, technical universities, agricultural universities, universities of applied sciences as well as comprehensive research universities and others.

-Journalists and media organisations can send an email to email@example.com requesting to be added to the media contact list.
+Journalists and media organisations are welcome to direct any queries to firstname.lastname@example.org requesting to be added to the media contact list.

-Universities that participated in the 2017 ranking do not have to re-register for 2018 as they will be contacted directly by the U-Multirank team.
+Universities that participated in the previous ranking do not have to re-register for the next year as they will be contacted directly by the U-Multirank team.

 Gaps might occur in the data for one of two reasons and U-Multirank uses two different symbols to indicate the reason for any gap.